GustavAT/NinjaArrows.js/README.md

 This flag specifies whether the map's bounds should extend to contain out-of-bounds markers or jump to out-of-bounds markers.
 Use setJumpTo(flag)

+_zoomOnClick_

+Flag that specifies default behaviour of an arrow icon click.
+Use set zoomOnClick(flag)

 **Show/Hide**

 Use the setMap() method to show or hide the arrows.